 106) Explain what is meant by economic efficiency.
 Does efficiency imply that the fastest production processes or the most powerful equipment must always be used?
 Explain.
 Answer: Efficiency involves a situation in which a given output is produced at lowest cost.
 Consequently, the fastest-operating or most powerful equipment may not always be efficient.
+Diff: 3

-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions AACSB: Reflective thinking skills Question Status: Previous Edition 107) Why is a point below the production possibilities curve less efficient than a point on that curve?
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and

+107) Why is a point below the production possibilities curve less efficient than a point on that curve?